 Our Environmental Responsibility Programs

-The textiles industry contributes 1.2 billion tons of carbon dioxide equivalents into our air every year.
-The clothing and footwear industries in particular are responsible for around 10% of global greenhouse gases emitted in the entire world.
-Manufacturing, shipping, using and disposing of garments has a significant impact on the planet and is only increasing as our consumption patterns continue to grow.
+The clothing and footwear industries are responsible for around 10% of the global greenhouse gases emitted in the entire world—with the textile industry alone releasing more than 1.2 billion tons of CO2e into our atmosphere every year.
+The manufacture, transportation, and use and disposal of garments have a significant impact on the planet, which is only increasing as our consumption patterns continue to grow.

 Patagonia is part of this industry, and our entire business is implicated in its impacts.
-We rely on water, chemicals and fossil fuels across our supply chain—growing cotton, making polyester thread derived from petroleum, weaving and dyeing fabrics, and transporting jackets to the people who order them across the globe.
+We rely on water, chemicals and fossil fuels across our supply chain—growing cotton, recycling polyester and nylon into thread, weaving and dyeing fabrics, and transporting the gear we make to customers.

 For years, we have been working throughout our value chain to reduce our environmental footprint.
 We hope to inspire a movement of businesses looking to do the same.